hyphacoop/one.compost.digital/content/pieces/sacred-servers/index.md

 ## Dreaming Another Future

 In the spring of a not so distant year, I will return to my hometown to visit the Server Farm.
-It's a cheeky title , as the "farm" is just a shed in the center of a garden.
+It's a cheeky title, as the "farm" is just a shed in the center of a garden.
 In between the rows of community allotments — beans growing up the strings of homemade trellises and tomatoes ripening beneath protective mesh — sits a stark, wooden hut.
 Its eastern wall displays a calendar against a soft paper-like screen.
 Its roof is covered in solarpanels reflecting back the sky.

 Inside is an eclectic set of computer towers and old laptops.
 There are bright, plastic bins holding wires and parts, a pegboard of handtools and pamphlets, and a bundle of wires snaking neatly through the machines to a ceiling junction.